sdsc/boost-roll/README.md

 of the boost-roll.
 To avoid cluttering the cluster frontend with unused software, the boost-roll is configured to install only on compute and login nodes.
-To force installation on your frontend, run this command after adding the boost-roll to your distro
+To force installation on your frontend, run this command after adding the boost-roll to your distro:

 ```shell
 % rocks run roll boost host=NAME | bash